stanwood/handbook/README.md

 1. How do you rate the client satisfaction?
 Customer Satisfaction Score (CSAT) 1-10

 Answers get recorded in the company property.
-1. Once a month, the client gets a short Mail with asking for *Net promoter score* survey.
+1. After each major release, the client gets a Mail with asking for *Net promoter score* survey and how he thinks that we did.

 #### GOAL 2: Increase Product Quality
 ##### How